 About Apex 40

 To gain more of an idea of what it is about, have a look at the Roaring 40s newsletter which is published three times a year.
-The newsletter provides information on Apex 40 activities and items of interest from around the sub-committees
+The newsletter provides information on Apex 40 activities and items of interest from around the committees, and a link is found on the main page.

 .